-This publication (and any material sourced from it) should be attributed as: Department of Agriculture, Fisheries and Forestry 2022, Review of rabies virus risk in imported dogs, cats and canine semen from approved countries - draft report, Canberra, October.
+This publication (and any material sourced from it) should be attributed as: Department of Agriculture, Fisheries and Forestry 2023, Review of rabies virus risk in imported dogs, cats and canine semen from approved countries -final report, Canberra, October.
 CC BY 4.0.

-This publication is available at agriculture.gov.au.
+This publication is available at agriculture.gov.au/biosecurity-trade/policy/risk-analysis/animal/dogs and cats.